gWacey/sdk-nrf/doc/nrf/libraries/others/audio_module.rst

 Implementation
 ==============

-The audio module is implemented as a set of functions, listed in the following figure:
+The audio module is implemented as a set of functions.
+These functions call out to the user's implementation and are wrapped in the :c:struct:`audio_module_functions` API, as listed in the following figure:

 .. figure:: images/audio_module_functions.svg
    :alt: Audio module functions

-These functions call out to the user's implementation and are wrapped in the audio_module_functions API.

 The following table outlines the available functions that are defined in :c:struct:`audio_module_functions` and whether they are mandatory or not: